 The day’s activities will culminate with a fireworks spectacular at 10:15 p.m., courtesy of Fort Knox’s Directorate of Family and Morale, Welfare and Recreation.

 Attendees are encouraged to bring lawn chairs and blankets for festival-style seating.
 Food and refreshments will be available for purchase.

 All events are free and open to the public.
-Visitors coming from off post should enter through the Chaffee (main) Gate and follow directional signs to Brooks Parade Field.
-Those who do not already possess an installation pass should go to the Visitor Center, also located at Chaffee Gate, and present a valid driver’s license or ID to obtain up to 1-year pass.
+Visitors coming from off post should enter through the Chaffee (main) Gate and follow direction signs to Brooks Parade Field.
+Those who do not already possess an installation pass should go to the Visitor Center, located adjacent to the Chaffee Gate, and present a valid driver’s license or ID to obtain up to a 1-year pass.
 Patrons may also apply for a 5-day fast pass at https://visit.gvt.us/?b=usa&i=knox&t=v and avoid having to go to the Visitor Center.